mi3nts/centralHub/Sound&LightningModule.md

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_121356.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_122320.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_122930.jpg?raw=true" width="262" height="225"/>

 ### Step 3

-Attach the 3-D Printed stand to the 3-D Printed Base as shown in the image using M3 Bolts, Washers, and Nuts.
-Make sure your bolts are oriented correctly to ensure your sensor will fit in the Protective Cube.
+With the Arduino Base facing towards you and the large hole of the 3-D Printed Base at the top right, attach the 3-D Printed Stand using the two small holes to the left of the large hole.
+Using either end of the stand, place the 3-D Printed Stand on top of the 3-D Printed Base.
+Slide on an M3 Wahser onto an M3 Bolt and insert it from underneath the base and up through the stand hole.
+Slide a washer onto the bolt from the top, then tighten with an M3 Nut.
+Repeat for the second hole.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_124506.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_130157.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_130418.jpg?raw=true" width="262" height="225"/>

 ### Step 4

-Attach the DFRobot Lightning Distance Sensor to the top of the 3-D printed stand as shown in the image using M3 Bolts, Washers, and Nuts.
-Make sure your bolts are oriented correctly to ensure your sensor will fit in the Protective Cube.
+Attach the DFRobot Lightning Distance Sensor to the top of the 3-D printed stand with the wires laying across the Base.
+Align the holes and slide an M3 Washer onto an M3 Bolt and insert them from the top of the DFRobot Lightning Distance Sensor and down through the stand.
+Slide a M3 Washer from underneath onto the Bolt, then add an M3 Nut and tighten.
+Repeat for the second hole.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_132504.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_133414.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_135548.jpg?raw=true" width="262" height="225"/>